 Billy Collins is an American phenomenon.
 No poet since Robert Frost has managed to combine high critical acclaim with such broad popular appeal.
 His work has appeared in a variety of periodicals including The New Yorker, The Paris Review, and The American Scholar, he is a Guggenheim fellow and a New York Public Library “Literary Lion.”
 His last three collections of poems have broken sales records for poetry.
 His readings are usually standing room only, and his audience – enhanced tremendously by his appearances on National Public Radio – includes people of all backgrounds and age groups.
 The poems themselves best explain this phenomenon.
 The typical Collins poem opens on a clear and hospitable note but soon takes an unexpected turn; poems that begin in irony may end in a moment of lyric surprise.
 No wonder Collins sees his poetry as “a form of travel writing” and considers humor “a door into the serious.”
 It is a door that many thousands of readers have opened with amazement and delight.

-Billy Collins has published ten collections of poetry, including Questions About Angels, The Art of Drowning, Picnic, Lightning, Sailing Alone Around the Room: New & Selected Poems, Nine Horses, The Trouble With Poetry and Other Poems, Ballistics, and Horoscopes for the Dead.
-A collection of his haiku, titled She Was Just Seventeen, was published by Modern Haiku Press in fall 2006.
+Billy Collins has published ten collections of poetry, including Questions About Angels, The Art of Drowning, Sailing Alone Around the Room: New & Selected Poems, Nine Horses, The Trouble With Poetry and Other Poems, Ballistics, Horoscopes for the Dead and Picnic, Lightning.
+A collection of his haiku, She Was Just Seventeen, was published by Modern Haiku Press in fall 2006.
 He has also published two chapbooks, Video Poems and Pokerface.
-In addition, he has edited two anthologies of contemporary poetry: Poetry 180: A Turning Back to Poetry and 180 More: Extraordinary Poems for Every Day, was the guest editor of The Best American Poetry 2006, and edited Bright Wings: An Illustrated Anthology of Poems about Birds, with paintings by David Allen Sibley (November 2009).
+In addition, he has edited two anthologies of contemporary poetry: Poetry 180: A Turning Back to Poetry and 180 More: Extraordinary Poems for Every Day, was the guest editor of The Best American Poetry 2006, and edited Bright Wings: An Illustrated Anthology of Poems about Birds, illustrated by David Allen Sibley (November 2009).
 His most recent book is Aimless Love: New and Selected Poems 2003 – 2013, is a New York Times bestseller.